How to Spot a UTI in an Elderly Parent: A Caregiver's Perspective

 While prevention is ideal, catching and treating the infection immediately is critical.
 In my experience, this applies to any illness in the elderly, particularly when multiple health issues are present.

-Whether the body is too frail to fight the infection, there are pre-existing conditions, or both, the UTI can become the tipping point between life and death.
+Whether the body is too frail to fight an infection or there are pre-existing conditions, the UTI can become the tipping point between life and death.

 Why Common UTI Symptoms Are Hard to Spot in the Elderly